arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. In the **File** menu, choose **Open Project** and browse to **Ex2-DeployingWithPowerShell\Begin** in the **Source** folder of the lab.
 Select **MyTodo.sln** and click Open.

 	> **Note:** Alternatively, you may continue with the solution that you completed during Exercise 1.
+You can dismiss this task if you selected to continue with the solution from Exercise 1.

 1. Configure the storage account connection strings.
 To do this, expand the **Roles** node in the **MyTodo** project and double-click the **MyTodo.WebUX** role.
 In the role properties window, select the **Settings** tab and select _Cloud_ from the **Service Configuration** drop-down list.
 Then select the _Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString_ setting, ensure that the **Type** is set to _Connection String_, and then click the button labeled with an ellipsis.